-A faculty led, January intersession program is periodically held and offers lectures from faculty at several Universities, the Cape Coast, Kumasi, and Legon, on African oral literatures, dance, film, poetry, and the history of Ghana, with a focus on the impact of the European slave trade on West Africa.
+A faculty-led program is periodically held and offers lectures from faculty at several Universities, the Cape Coast, Kumasi, and Legon, on African oral literatures, dance, film, poetry, and the history of Ghana, with a focus on the impact of the European slave trade on West Africa.
 Consult with the Department of Africana and Latino Studies for more details or visit their website.

 Open to SUNY students from all campuses and all majors.
 Eligibility for studying at UCC Ghana includes sophomore status or above with a cumulative GPA of 2.0 or higher.

 Monday - Friday 8:00 AM - 4:30 PM

 Office of International Education